spryker/spryker.github.io/docs/dg/dev/internationalization-and-multi-store/adding-stores-in-a-multi-database-setup.md

 ---
-title: "Adding new store in a multi-database setup"
+title: "Adding stores in a multi-database setup"
 description: Adding and deploying a new store in multi-db store setup requires additional steps and preparation.
 This guideline contains all the best practices you need to know.
 last_updated: Dec 02, 2024
 template: howto-guide-template